bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 structure where the user can specify them.
 By default, a YAML file named ``ro-crate-info.yaml`` will be expected in the working directory (i.e. where the application is going to be run), but a different YAML file can be used by specifying it with ``--provenance=my_yaml_file.yaml`` when activating workflow provenance generation.
-The YAML file must follow the next template structure:
+The YAML file must follow the next template structure (notice later that only one term is mandatory, some other terms are commonly used, and the rest of terms are for special cases):

 .. code-block:: yaml